 Hyaluronic acid is skin moisturizer that is naturally occurring in your own skin.
 We are just augmenting what you already have.

 Although it is an acid, it is very mild.
 Applying this serum does not sting at all.
 I have personally found it to be soothing, rather than irritating to my skin.

 Not only is is fine to apply to the epidermis, but hyaluronic acid can even be ingested as a dietary supplement.
 Those with joint pain take it to enhance joint lubrication and support connective tissue growth.

 How to Make Hyaluronic Acid Serum

 Like most people, I started by purchasing bottled serum.
 The issue was, I quickly realized I loved slathering this stuff on and a 2 ounce bottle which was ample for facial application would not last long being applied all over me a few times a week.
-I looked into buying the serum in larger bottles and that is when I discovered how crazy easy hyaluronic acid serum was to make.
-Seriously, it is easier than making jello.
+I looked into buying the serum in larger bottles and that is when I discovered how crazy easy it was to make the serum myself with hyaluronic acid powder.
+Seriously, making this skin and face serum is easier than making jello.

-To make a basic hyaluronic acid serum you simply mix powdered version into distilled water and allow to reconstitute over a period of a few hours.
+To make a basic hyaluronic acid serum you simply mix powdered version of the gentle acid into distilled water and allow to reconstitute over a period of a few hours.

 DIY Hyaluronic Acid Serum